GurkiratSingh111/Mountain-Madness-2024/README.md

 - AI model analyzes the images and provides a report on the plant's condition.
 - User-friendly interface with responsive design using React and Tailwind CSS.
 - Secure and scalable backend powered by Flask and SQLAlchemy.

+## Plant Condition Detection Model

+# Overview
+The TensorFlow model was designed to accurately classify the condition of plant leaves into one of three categories: Healthy, Powdery, and Rusty.
+The model utilized a dataset sourced from Kaggle (https://www.kaggle.com/datasets/rashikrahmanpritom/plant-disease-recognition-dataset).
+The dataset contains 1530 images divided into training, testing, and validation sets, with each set containing images labeled as Healthy, Powdery, or Rust.
+The model is built using the Keras API in TensorFlow and follows a sequential architecture.
+It consists of the following layers:

+- **Conv2D Layer**: 32 filters, 3x3 kernel size, relu activation
+- **MaxPooling2D Layer**
+- **Conv2D Layer**: 64 filters, 3x3 kernel size
+- **MaxPooling2D Layer**
+- **Flatten Layer**
+- **Dense Layer**: 64 units, relu activation
+- **Dense Layer**: 3 units (one per class), softmax activation

+Training Accuracy: 90.02%
+Validation Accuracy: 88.33%

 ## Installation